Fieberkontrolle bei Babys und Kindern

 Your smart helper: MARY by sticklett

-It doesn't have to come to that: MARY helps you to immediately detect a sudden rise in temperature and react in time
+It doesn't have to come to that: MARY helps you to immediately recognize a sudden temperature increase and react in time.

 • Continuous temperature monitoring directly on the clothing

-• Alarm in case of rapid or strong increase
+• Alarm in case of rapid or sharp increase

-• Breath & prone position detection for additional safety
+• Breathing and prone position detection for added safety

 • Motion detection with app notification